Carlos-Orellana-Heredia/obs-treatment-effects/README.md

 outputs/  Tables and figures created locally by the workflow
 ```

-Generated data and output files are intentionally excluded from version control.
-Any user can reproduce them by running the simulation with the documented seed.
+Synthetic data and generated outputs are included to make the workflow immediately inspectable.
+All files can be reproduced by running the analysis scripts with the documented random seed.

 ## Causal assumptions